ApartmentAT/aat-api-docs/docs/bookings.md

 booking_type | string | Type of the booking (`"inquiry"`, `"instant"` or `"booking_on_request"`)
-paid | number | The amount of the price the guest already paid (can be decimal) remaining | number | The amount of the price the guest has to pay on location (can be decimal)
+paid | number | The amount of the price the guest already paid (can be decimal) remaining | number | The amount of the price the guest has to pay on location (can be decimal) commission | number | The amount of commission

 #### Services
 There are 3 types of services: inclusive, compulsory and optional.
 All three service types are sent with